 Harston Cub Pack

 Betty Holmes, an ex-Cub leader with Shelford and Stapleford, in 1973 agreed to start a Cub Pack in Harston.
 She was helped by Ian Truelove and sometimes by her son David.
-It ran extremely well with Parent Helpers until Betty was forced to retire at the old Scout Leader retirement age of 65 in the summer of 1995.
-There is a very complete history of the Cubs, thanks to the log books kept by David Holmes, Brenda’s son, complete with photos of trips on the broads, canal long boat trips and an exchange with the llanvwst Cub pack from Wales in 1982.
+It ran extremely well with Parent Helpers until Betty was forced to retire at the old Scout Leader retirement age of 65 in the summer of 1996.
+There is a very complete history of the Cubs, thanks to the log books kept by Betty, complete with photos of trips on the broads, canal long boat trips and an exchange with the llanvwst Cub pack from Wales in 1982.
 In 1980, Betty was awarded the Medal of Merit for her work with Harston Cubs.
 The log books are now in the loft at the School for safe keeping.
 When Betty was forced to retire, I agreed to run the Cubs up to the Autumn half term, when it would close if we did not get some new leaders.

 Our prayers were answered when Brenda Free, helped by her husband Colin, agreed to take over the running of the Cubs.
 She had intended to help with the Guides, but her son had recently joined Harston Cubs, so she decided to take over Harston Cubs.
 Membership of the Cubs was down to about 9/10 by this time.
 After 18 months, numbers had risen to 24, with a waiting list!
 Her Daughter Amanda joined in 2007 as ACL.
 (See Brenda & Colin’s account of running Cubs)

 In 2016 they were awarded with medals of merit, which recognised their efforts in Cubs.
 They were issued to them after the AGM with parents and all leaders there.